HumanMachineLab/HoneyGAN/README.md

 # HoneyGAN
 Repository for the submission review of paper "Creating Indistinguishable Honeywords With Improved Generative Adversarial Networks."
 HoneyGAN is honeyword generation technique (HGT) based on GNPassGAN.
-The datasets invloved are taken from [BitBucket](https://bitbucket.org/srecgrp/honeygen-generating-honeywords-using-representation-learning/src/master/password_lists_processed_50000_records/).
+The datasets in the real passwords folder are taken from [BitBucket](https://bitbucket.org/srecgrp/honeygen-generating-honeywords-using-representation-learning/src/master/password_lists_processed_50000_records/).

 ### Install dependencies